-Please ignore Vysor (great app for casting and screen capturing I talked earlier about) and SuperSU.
+Please ignore Vysor (a great app for casting and screen capturing I talked earlier about) and SuperSU.
 Don’t you feel that something is missing?
 We get Daydream app in the default loadout but not Hangouts.
-Hangouts is my go to app for text messages for years now.
+Hangouts is my go-to app for text messages for years now.
 I was very surprised that it is no longer added by default.
 Allo and Duo, however, are installed by default.
 Is Google trying to tell us something?

 I mentioned this before, that Google has to get their mind made up about the messaging business.
 I’m not sure why I should have 4 different apps for the same need: communicating with another human being.